farag2/IP2Email/README.md

 -send
 ```

-#### WARNING: DO NOT ENTER YOUR CURRENT EMAIL'S LOGIN AND PASSWORD!
-IT'S NOT SAFE!
+## WARNING: DO NOT ENTER YOUR CURRENT EMAIL'S LOGIN AND PASSWORD!
+IT'S NOT SAFE

-#### CREATE NEW EMAIL ACCOUNT WITH A STRONG AND RANDOM PASSWORD.
+## CREATE NEW EMAIL ACCOUNT WITH A STRONG AND RANDOM PASSWORD

-## Return codes:
+## Return codes

-- 0 All actions completed successfully.
+* 0 All actions completed successfully
-- 10 An exception occurred while getting the local IP address.
+* 10 An exception occurred while getting the local IP address
-- 20 An exception occurred while getting the external IP address.
+*20 An exception occurred while getting the external IP address
-- 30 An exception occurred while saving email settings.
+* 30 An exception occurred while saving email settings
-- 40 No details for email sending provided.
+* 40 No details for email sending provided
-- 50 An exception occurred while sending email.
+* 50 An exception occurred while sending email